mrkkrp/megaparsec-site/tutorials/switch-from-parsec-to-megaparsec.md

   properly (in Parsec `Expect "foo"` is equal to `Expect "bar"`), error messages are also well-typed and customizeable.

-* To render error message in custom way, call `parseErrorPretty` on error messages.
+* To render a error message, apply `parseErrorPretty` on it.

 * `count' m n p` allows you to parse from `m` to `n` occurrences of `p`.

-* Now you have `someTill` and `eitherP` out of box.
+* Now you have `someTill` and `eitherP` out of the box.

 * `token`-based combinators like `string` and `string'` backtrack by default, so it's not necessary to use `try` with them (beginning from `4.4.0`).
 This feature does not affect performance.

-* The new `failure` combinator allows to fail with arbitrary error message, even with completely custom one.
+* The new `failure` combinator allows to fail with an arbitrary error message, it even allows to use your own data types.

 ## Character parsing